expo/expo/docs/pages/development/getting-started.md

 <Terminal cmd={["$ npx expo start --dev-client"]} />

-and scanning the resulting QR code with your system camera or QR code reader (if you want to develop against a physical device)

-or pressing the <kbd>A</kbd> or <kbd>I</kbd> keys (to open the app in your Android or iPhone emulator or simulator respectively).
+Then, scan the resulting QR code with your system camera or QR code reader (if you want to develop against a physical device).
+Alternatively, you can press the <kbd>a</kbd> or <kbd>i</kbd> keys (to open the app in your Android Emulator or iPhone simulator).

-Now make some changes to your project code and see them reflected on your device!
+Now make some changes to your project code and see them reflected on your device.

 ### The launcher screen